 MVL-So, Grand Finale Reset game 2: 1-0

 Wesley chose the Najdorf and I found ways of exchanging as many pieces as possible in the way I wanted, i.e. while remaining fairly active.
-That’s how you manage a game where you have to draw with white 😊.
+That’s how you manage a game where you have to draw as white 😊.

 Here, Wesley played 37…Nf5+.
 Given the match situation, knowing that a draw was sufficient, I could play 38.Bxf5 exf5 39.Ng6+ followed by 40.Nf4.
 I could also play 38.Kf4 without exchanging on f5, followed by Nc4-e3; I can do a bit of everything really, but I forced myself to calculate anyway!
 And what immediately catches the eye is to exchange on f5 and then 39.Nxc6 bxc6,to play the pawn endgame.
 I’ve got my passed pawn on g5, I’ve got a 3 vs. 2 on the Queenside, and my King controls the opponent’s two connected passed pawns.
 So, intuitively, this should be good.
 The simplest and most technical move to make it all work is 40.b4! which controls a6 and c6, and the next moves are c4, a4 and b5; especially not 40.c4? which doesn’t win because of 40…a5! and white’s majority is under control.